1300 19th Street, N.W.

 Suite 300 Washington, DC 20036

-Clients and colleagues value Rob Litowitz as an outstanding IP attorney, strategist, persuasive writer, and advocate who distills complex facts and issues into winning themes and narratives.
+Clients and colleagues value Rob Litowitz as an outstanding litigator, strategist, persuasive writer, and advocate who distills complex facts and issues into winning themes and narratives.
+According to clients, Rob ““gives you a wonderful sense of confidence when he’s in your corner . . . [he] goes above and beyond to get great results . . . aggressive, an excellent out-of-the-box thinker and an articulate and persuasive strategist.”
 Washingtonian Magazine has named Rob as one of Washington, D.C.’s top IP lawyers.
 Rob’s litigation experience includes not only trademark cases before the courts and TTAB, but also false advertising, unfair competition, design patent, copyright, and trade secret cases.
-In many of those cases, he has worked with leading experts to develop and present consumer surveys.
+In many of those cases, he has worked with leading experts to develop and present consumer surveys, linguistics testimony, and complex damages calculations.
 Rob has also litigated patent cases on products ranging from blockbuster prescription drugs to state-of-the-art jet engines.
 At both the trial and appellate level, Rob has secured wins for household brands and lifesaving medicines.

 Rob also has extensive false advertising litigation and counseling experience.
 He successfully first-chaired a significant false advertising suit for a major consumer products company and has represented another consumer products company in a proceeding at the National Advertising Division for the Better Business Bureau.
 Rob has written about false advertising litigation and issues in the leading industry publication, Advertising Age.